awsdocs/aws-deepracer-developer-guide/doc_source/deepracer-troubleshooting-maintain-vehicle-connection.md

 The Wi\-Fi LED might also turn red for two seconds if the Wi\-Fi connection attempt fails\.

-## How Can I Connect to Vehicle's Device Console Using its Hostname?<a name="deepracer-troubleshooting-connect-device-console-with-hostname"></a>
+## How Can I Connect to the Vehicle's Device Console Using its Hostname?<a name="deepracer-troubleshooting-connect-device-console-with-hostname"></a>

 When connecting to the vehicle's device console using its hostname, make sure you type: `https://hostname.local` in the browser, where `hostname` value \(of the `AMSS-1234` format\) is printed on the bottom of the AWS DeepRacer vehicle\. \)

-## How to Connect to Vehicle's Device Console Using its IP Address?<a name="deepracer-troubleshooting-connect-device-console-using-ip-address"></a>
+## How to Connect to Vehicle's Device Console Using Its IP Address<a name="deepracer-troubleshooting-connect-device-console-using-ip-address"></a>

 To connect to the device console using IP address as shown in the *device\-status\.txt* file \(found on the USB drive\), make sure the following conditions are met\.
 +  Check your laptop or mobile devices are in the same network as the AWS DeepRacer vehicle\.